I attended Little Dude’s 5th grade band concert yesterday and it might have been the most brutal thing I’ve ever been forced to listen to.

 He’s dreadful.
 It’s like “Root Canal: The Musical.”
-I’d like to think he has a little bit of a musical ear, but that might just be because I come from a musical family.
+I’ve heard him sing, and I thought he had a little bit of a musical ear, but that might be wishful thinking because I come from a musical family.
+Also, vodka.

-When we listen to music in the car, I urge him to listen to it critically.
-I’m the Most Annoying Parent ever, but I’m trying to train his ear.
+When we listen to music in the car, I’m the Most Annoying Parent ever.
+I’m trying to train his ear.
 I pull apart the sounds, and have him zero in on certain instruments.
-I want him to recognize the incredible bassmanship in Pink Floyd’s “Money”, and to fully appreciate the majestic guitar solo at the end of “Hotel California“.
-He can listen to a Beatles song and tell me who’s performing the vocals.
-He doesn’t love punk rock (yet) but he understands its impact in musical history.
+As far as I’m concerned, it’s part of his education to fully appreciate the majestic guitar solo at the end of “Hotel California“.

 When he was picking an instrument for band, I steered him towards sax.
 A few weeks ago, we were listening to Lenny Kravitz in the car.
-Little Dude actually stopped talking during the sax solo in “Let Love Rule.”
+Little Dude actually stopped yammering about Minecraft during one of his electrifying sax solos.
 Afterwards he said, “THAT’S why you want me to learn sax, isn’t it?